 PAYE (Pay As You Earn) is the system used by employers to handle tax and National Insurance contributions due on employees’ pay.
-Detailed PAYE tax calculations and processes can be complex, but payroll services or software can deal with most of the paperwork for you.
+Detailed PAYE tax calculations and processes can be complex, but payroll services or software can make things much easier for you.

 PAYE is also used to deduct employee National Insurance contributions.
 The employee’s deductions, together with the employer’s National Insurance contributions, are then paid over to HM Revenue & Customs (HMRC).